dchang56/chief_complaints/README.md

-# Mapping chief complaints to presenting problems using BERT
+# Classifying free-text chief complaints in the Emergency Department using BERT